jaredhill4/pt-wordpress/README.md

 These are the scripts to build and watch for changes to our front-end assets, like SCSS, JS and image files in the [`app/themes/wlion/assets`](app/themes/wlion/assets) directory.
 To run these scripts, you will first need to change directories to the `wlion` theme directory ([`app/themes/wlion`](app/themes/wlion)).

-\_Note: You likely won't need to run these manually, because our `node` Docker container runs `npm start` as its startup command.
-But just in case, they are all documented below.\_g
+_Note: You likely won't need to run these manually, because our `node` Docker container runs `npm start` as its startup command.
+But just in case, they are all documented below._

 | Command          | Description                                                                               |
 | ---------------- | ----------------------------------------------------------------------------------------- |